yugabyte/yugabyte-db/doc/migration_to_partman.md

     SELECT partman.create_parent('tracking.hits', 'start', 'partman', 'weekly');
     COMMIT;

-This single function call will add your old partition set into pg_partman's configuration, create a new trigger and possibly create some new child tables as well. pg_partman always keeps a minumum number of future partitions premade (based on the *premake* value in the config table or as a parameter to the create_parent() function), so if you don't have those yet, this step will take care of that as well.
-Adjust the parameters as needed and see the documentation for addtional options that are available.
+This single function call will add your old partition set into pg_partman's configuration, create a new trigger and possibly create some new child tables as well. pg_partman always keeps a minimum number of future partitions premade (based on the *premake* value in the config table or as a parameter to the create_parent() function), so if you don't have those yet, this step will take care of that as well.
+Adjust the parameters as needed and see the documentation for additional options that are available.
 This call matches the time partition used in the example so far.

     \d+ tracking.hits
                                       Table "tracking.hits"